vncntprvst/WhiskiWrap/README.md

 8. `make`
 9. Copy a library into an expected location:
 10. `cp ~/dev/whisk/build/libwhisk.so ~/dev/whisk/python`
-11. Test that everything worked by opening python or ipython and running `from whisk.python import traj, trace`
+11. Test that everything worked by opening python or ipython and running `from whisk import traj, trace`

 ## Installing Python modules
 Here I outline the use of `conda` to manage and install Python modules.
 In the long run this is the easiest way.
 Unfortunately it doesn't work well with user-level `pip`.
 Specifically, you should not have anything on your `$PYTHONPATH`, and there shouldn't be any installed modules in your `~/.local`.